VILLASframework/documentation/node/labs/Lab14.md

 # Lab 14: File comparison

-VILLASnode toolbox can be used for the comparison of a list of files
+One of the important uses of the VILLASnode toolbox is the comparison of a list of files.

 The following command can be used to compare a list of files: